-Just like big hair and Spandex, country music was alive and well in the 1980s.
-Celebrating true love, simple pleasures and American pride.
+Just like big hair and Spandex, country music was alive and well in the 1980s, celebrating true love, simple pleasures and American pride.

 This 1987 Grammy winner about enduring love moves from youth to old age.
 Promising "forever" love 12 times throughout the song, the uptempo hit was a romantic backdrop for country line dances all across America.

-Written by Dolly and originally a hit in 1974, this 1982 remake captures the emotions of someone deeply in love but who realizes the relationship is ending.
-Recalling "bittersweet memories" while repeatedly promising to "always love you," the emotionally drenched song gained a new audience 10 years later when Whitney Houston recorded it for the blockbuster movie ‘The Bodyguard,’ in which she starred with Kevin Costner.
-Dolly returned to the song for a third time three years later, recording it as a duet with Vince Gill.
+Written by Parton, and originally a hit in 1974, this 1982 remake captures the emotions of someone deeply in love but who realizes the relationship is ending.
+Recalling "bittersweet memories" while repeatedly promising to "always love you," the emotionally drenched song gained a new audience 10 years later when Whitney Houston recorded it for the blockbuster movie The Bodyguard, in which she starred with Kevin Costner.
+Parton returned to the song for a third time three years later, recording it as a duet with Vince Gill.

 The song, penned by Greenwood, became a Top 10 hit in 1984 and saw a huge resurgence after the devastating events of 9/11.
 Suddenly, the 17-year-old track became a mainstay on radio again, with Americans embracing its patriotic message as never before.
 The tune experienced yet another revival in 2003, when American troops invaded Iraq.

 In one of the most tragic love songs ever written, a lovelorn man who promised he would love a woman until he died managed to kept his oath -- loving her until "they placed a wreath upon his door."
 The song resonated with listeners and won a Grammy, an ACM Award and a CMA Award for Song of the Year in both 1980 and 1981.